AI Receptionist Cost 2026: $199/mo Unlimited vs $3,000/mo Staff

 Do AI receptionists charge per call or per month?

 Both models exist.
-Flat-rate monthly pricing ($99-$299/month) is most common and provides predictable budgeting.
+Flat-rate monthly pricing ($199-$299/month for quality solutions) is most common and provides predictable budgeting.
 Per-minute pricing ($0.10-$0.50/minute) or per-call pricing ($1-$5/call) exists but becomes expensive with higher volumes.
 For businesses receiving 30+ calls monthly, flat-rate provides better value and eliminates surprise bills.

 What hidden fees should I watch for with AI receptionists?

-Watch for: setup or activation fees ($100-$500), per-minute overages on "limited" plans, annual contract requirements with cancellation penalties, add-on charges for integrations or human backup, and "fair use" caps on "unlimited" plans.
+Watch for: setup or activation fees ($100-$500), per-minute overages on "limited" plans, annual contract requirements with cancellation penalties, add-on charges for integrations or call forwarding, and "fair use" caps on "unlimited" plans.
 Always ask for total monthly cost including all features you need, and verify there are no contracts or early termination fees.

 Is there a free AI receptionist option?

 Some providers offer limited free tiers with very basic features and few calls per month.
-Most quality AI receptionists provide free trials (7-14 days) rather than permanent free plans.
-A truly free option typically lacks essential features like appointment scheduling, calendar integrations, or human backup for complex situations.
-Budget options start at $29-$65/month for basic functionality.
+Most quality AI receptionists provide free trials (7-7 days) rather than permanent free plans.
+A truly free option typically lacks essential features like appointment scheduling, calendar integrations, emergency routing, or smart forwarding for complex situations.
+For full-featured AI reception with no compromises, expect to invest $199/month.

 How much can I save with an AI receptionist vs live answering service?